CAGE Code: 7XUVO Duns # 607290574

 Do Unhappy Customers Scare You?

 What is more intimidating than an angry customer complaining about service?
 An angry business customer complaining about service!
 Customer service and sales representatives have confessed that they are nervous when they hear a harsh tone of voice or have a business manager complain that he has called multiple times for the same thing.
 Costly short-cuts and ineffective solutions are used to get the unhappy person off the line as quickly as possible.
-Your team can confidently interact with the customers and provide right solutions, but it will take training and
+Your team can confidently interact with the customers and provide right solutions, but it will take training and teamwork between the departments.
+It also means everyone needs to take an honest look at the difficult conversations your representatives are having each day and decide upon the right processes and solutions.

 Read More and Comment